oauth-wg/oauth-v2-1/oauth-2.1.md

     &client_id=s6BhdRkqt3&client_secret=7Fjfp0ZBr1KtDRbnfVdmIw

-The authorization server MUST require the use of TLS as described in Section 1.6 when sending requests using password authentication.
+The authorization server MUST require the use of TLS as described in
+{{tls-version}} when sending requests using password authentication.

 Since this client authentication method involves a password, the authorization server MUST protect any endpoint utilizing it against